pmqtt/cpro/README.md

 #cpro
 ### Automate your C/C++ workflow
-The goal of cpro is to help you to focus on the development process. cpro will observe your C/C++ project and adds automatic your files to the cmake enviroment.
+The goal of cpro is to help you focus on the development process. cpro will observe your C/C++ project and adds missing files to the cmake environment automatically.

 `hier kommen die bilder`

 ## Getting Started